 There are endless ways automation can be used to provide a better managed and controlled workload.
 The higher the risk profile of a workload, the more automation should be used.

-This transformation is forcing a need to evolve our information security practices to keep on top of these new capabilities and methods of delivery. organisations must still manage the risks to their data, assets, and reputation regardless of how they deliver their services.
+This transformation is forcing a need to evolve our information security practices to keep on top of these new capabilities and methods of delivery.
+Organizations must still manage the risks to their data, assets, and reputation regardless of how they deliver their services.

 This is not an easy problem, nor is the Internet getting any safer from attack.
-It is crucial for all the teams to come together and work in partnership to develop the best cloud security model for the organisation.
+It is crucial for all the teams to come together and work in partnership to develop the best cloud security model for the organization.
 If not, it may not be long before we start seeing an increase of high-value compromises in the cloud.